pixincreate/configs/README.md

 - Desktop Theme
 - Unixified Powershell Profile with Packages
 - Configs for Micro and Windows Terminal
+- Dotfiles for Unix based systems (targets WSL2, Mac and Linux)

 ## Powershell for better life (Admin / sudo recommended)